- News & Events

 To be certified as an Interfaith Spiritual Director, students are required to complete:

 Each month a team of core and guest faculty guides students in an integral learning experience, incorporating theological, academic, creative and experiential elements.
-Class content at the modules flows between didactic and experiential, theological and psychological, artistic and reflective modalities.
+Class content at the modules flows between didactic and experiential, artistic and reflective modalities.
 Although each module is different, all of them contain elements of spiritual direction, spirituality, and personal development.
 Class sessions run from approximately 9am to noon and 1pm to 5 pm each day.
 Participation at all sessions is required.

 Reading of sacred texts from the correlating faith tradition, such as Islam's Qur'an, Judaism's Tanach, Christianity's Bible, Buddhism's Dhammapada, and Hinduism's Bhagavad Gita.